zwave-js/ZWaveJS.NET/README.md

    // Do something with Args
 }

-private static void Program_ValueUpdated(ZWaveNode Node, int ccId JObject Args) {
+private static void Program_Notification(ZWaveNode Node, int ccId JObject Args) {
    // Do something with args
 }